Tonight's Sky · United States

 Tonight from Los Angeles

-Tonight in Los Angeles, United States, the sun sets at 19:46 local time and astronomical darkness — when even the faintest stars become visible — arrives at 21:22.
-The moon is in waning crescent phase, 11% illuminated.
-4 major planets are above the horizon as night falls.
-Sunrise comes at 05:52.
+Tonight in Los Angeles, United States, the sun sets at 20:05 local time and astronomical darkness — when even the faintest stars become visible — arrives at 21:49.
+The moon is in waning crescent phase, 6% illuminated.
+One major planet is above the horizon as night falls.
+Sunrise comes at 05:41.

 At mid-latitudes, night length varies substantially with season; summer offers shorter darkness, winter the longest.
 Polaris sits roughly at this latitude above the northern horizon, making it a permanent compass for navigation.
 The Big Dipper, Cassiopeia, and the northern circumpolar stars never set.